dutts/containers-workshop/your-own.md

 or
 - A url to match on or alternatively "&lt;all_urls&gt;"

-We can query for the container on the tab when both of the following are true:
+We can also query for the container when the following are true:
 - "cookies" permission
 - `privacy.userContext.enabled` is set to true.
 (Check in about:config)